whitneyburton/portfolios/students/1806-front/cierra-washington/20180920-Cierra-Washington-M2.md

 #### (ways you supported the larger Turing community)

-I joined choir an participated in various community events.
+I joined choir and participated in various community events.
 I also paired with students to help them with projects (which also helped me as a result).

 ------------------